 (b) in accordance with section 31AE, impose requirements to be complied with by the principal employer or the manager until an inspector is satisfied that the relevant matters and activities have been remedied.

-[Section 31AC inserted by No. 68 of 2004 s.
-76; amended by No. 33 of 2014 s.
+[Section 31AC inserted: No. 68 of 2004 s.
+76; amended: No. 33 of 2014 s.
 17.]

 31AD.
 Issue of prohibition notice for other hazards